Michael Groen: Military career

 In August 2010, Groen served under the Deputy Commandant for Combat Development and Integration.
 There, he led the Marine Corps' Amphibious Capabilities Working Group, which reviewed naval relationships, doctrine, concepts, and capabilities.
 In that capacity, he formed and served as the initial director of the "Ellis Group", refining concepts for naval power projection and expeditionary operations.
 He was reassigned as the Director of the Marine Corps Strategic Initiatives Group (SIG), directly supporting the Commandant and senior leadership for institutional and operational issues.

-Selected for brigadier general, Groen was reassigned as the Director of Marine Corps Intelligence (DIRINT) in June of 2013.
+Selected for brigadier general, Groen was reassigned as the Director of Marine Corps Intelligence (DIRINT) in June 2013.
 As the DIRINT, he codified and advanced the implementation of the Marine Corps ISR Enterprise.
 He served as the Senior Service authority for SIGINT, HUMINT, GEOINT, counterintelligence, and special activities.
 In July 2017, he was promoted to major general and assumed the position of Director for Intelligence (J-2), Joint Staff.
 After his tour as J-2, Groen was assigned to the National Security Agency and served as the Deputy Chief of Computer Network Operations, leading this premier Computer Network Exploitation organization.

 Groen assumed his current position as the Director, Joint Artificial Intelligence Center on 1 October 2020.
 As a member of the JAIC team, he leads the transformation of United States Joint warfighting and departmental processes through the integration of Artificial Intelligence.

 Groen retired from the Marine Corps on May 19, 2022.

 Groen's personal decorations include the Defense Superior Service Medal, Legion of Merit, the Bronze Star Medal, the Defense Meritorious Service Medal, and the Combat Action Ribbon.